RedHat-UX/red-hat-design-system/assets/packages/@rhds/elements/elements/rh-footer/docs/10-style.md

 11) Universal footer
 {.example-notes}

 ### Grays

 The website-specific footer background color is a slightly lighter gray than the universal footer background color.
-This variation creates separation and helps distinguish both footers from each other.
+This variant creates separation and helps distinguish both footers from each other.

 {% example palette="none",
           alt="Image of a footer with no elements except for backgrounds; the top background is dark gray and the bottom is black", src="../footer-grays.png" %}

 ## Theme

 A footer only has one theme, but visually it could be considered in the dark theme.

 {% example palette="none",
           alt="Image of a large footer",